SeatGeek vs. StubHub vs. ScoreBig vs. TicketsNow vs. VividSeats – Fees & Comparison

 TicketsNow, a partner of Ticketmaster, tends to have great deals and should always be referenced when you're looking at ticket prices.
 Note that the prices don't include a small fee that gets tacked on at the end.

-Due to the fees that VividSeats charges per transaction, you're better off buying your tickets on SeatGeek, StubHub or one of the other recommend sites.
+Due to the fees that VividSeats charges per transaction, you're better off buying your tickets on SeatGeek, StubHub, or one of the other recommended sites.

 ScoreBig is a company that sells unsold box office inventory at discount prices.
 There are two major problems with ScoreBig though: